The "Rejuvenator " - Withania aka Ashwagundha

-It increases testosterone in men- as the adrenal glands are responsible for DHEA production which is then converted to testosterone. and thus can increase motivation, mood and libido.
-It increases sperm count, sperm mobility and thus male fertility.
+It increases testosterone in men- as the adrenal glands are responsible for DHEA production which is then converted to testosterone and thus can increase motivation, mood and libido.
+Increasing testosterone also increases sperm count, sperm mobility and therefore male fertility.

 But it is very useful in both sexes:

 This herb has been shown to improve orgasms, arousal, lubrication and sexual satisfaction.
 How good is that!
-It helps balance oestrogen and prolactin.
-When adrenals are in good shape then progesterone production continues on happily and enhances libido (esp in women).
+It also helps balance oestrogen and prolactin and when the adrenals are in good shape then progesterone production continues on happily and it enhances libido (esp in women).

 Stress can cause degeneration (breakdown) of brain cells, which can lead to various neurological problems and diseases.
 Withania increases glutathione- which is an antioxidant in our bodies.
-Antioxidants protect us from free radical damage that causes ageing.
-It can also boost memory, concentration and has shown some beneifts in dementia and Parkinson’s disease.
+Antioxidants protect us from free radical damage that cause ageing.
+It can also boosts memory, concentration and has shown some beneifts in dementia and Parkinson’s disease.

 When cortisol is chronically elevated, it can lead to high cholesterol, triglycerides, and blood sugar.
-Due to this herbs balancing action the adrenals it can therefore asset with lowering LDL cholesterol, triglycerides and blood glucose levels and increase HDL your good cholesterol.
+Due to Withanias’ balancing action the adrenals can therefore assist with lowering LDL cholesterol, triglycerides and blood glucose levels and increase HDL -your good cholesterol.

 As Withania is an antioxidant as discussed above it can help with tumor growth and cancer treatment by preventing the spread of cancer cells in the body.
 This is not to say that this herb should replace the medical care or advice from your doctor.
 It is not a replacement for cancer drugs or other treatments.
 It may, however, be a helpful adjunct therapy and worth mentioning to your doctor/pharmacist to make sure it doesn’t interact with your other therapies.

-Withania contains flavonoids which can lower blood sugar levels and decrease insulin resistance.
+Withania contains flavonoids which can lower blood sugar levels and decrease insulin resistance, it can also help with those feelings of excessive food cravings.
 By lowering blood glucose levels you are also reducing inflammation overall in the body.

 A well-functioning Ovarian-Adrenal-Thyroid Axis (OAT) is vital in the pursuit of balanced hormones.
-If our adrenal gland is overburdened and making lots of cortisol this mens that the thyroid and ovaries will struggle too.
-So by Withania lowering cortisol and balancing the adrenal it will therefore inadvertently help with thyroid function.
+If our adrenal gland is overburdened and making lots of cortisol this means that the thyroid and ovaries will struggle too.
+So by Withania lowering cortisol and balancing the adrenals it will therefore inadvertently help with thyroid function.

-It can also help with hypothyroidism seperate to this process.
-It improves both TSH and T4, assisting an underactive thyroid.
+It can also help with hypothyroidism seperate to this process by improving both TSH and T4, assisting an underactive thyroid.
 But as it is stimulating on the thyroid it is best avoided in hyperthyroidism unless managed by your doctor/practitioner.